oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 Now let us move on to the important part of the tutorial.
 Creating an EKS cluster in AWS is not as straightforward as in Google Cloud Platform (GCP).
 You need to also create a lot more resources for everything to work correctly without surprises.
 You will be using a bunch of Terraform providers to help us with this, and you will also use some prebuilt Terraform modules like [AWS VPC Terraform module](https://github.com/terraform-aws-modules/terraform-aws-vpc) and [Amazon EKS Blueprints for Terraform](https://github.com/aws-ia/terraform-aws-eks-blueprints) to reduce the amount of boilerplate you need to write.

-This is the AWS resources and VPC architecture you will create:
+These are the AWS resources and VPC architecture you will create:

 {% img blog/jhipster-k8s-eks-terraform/tf-eks-arch.jpg alt:"AWS EKS and VPC architecture" width:"900" %}{: .center-image }

 ### Build the Terraform configuration

-First, you need to make sure you use a specific version of the providers as different versions might use different attributes and features.
+First, make sure you use a specific version of the providers as different versions might use different attributes and features.
 Create a `versions.tf` file:

 ```bash
 mkdir terraform